sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 Docker restart policy:

-- `no` - (default) never restart the container,
+- `no` - (default) never restart the container automatically,
-- `on-failure` - restart the container if it fails,
+- `on-failure` - restart the container if it fails with a non-zero exit code,
-- `always` - always restart the container.
+- `always` - always restart the container even if it exits with a zero exit code.

 ## Debugging and Getting the Multi-container Application Ready for Production